ligne/cahiers/docs/git.md

 ### Squashing

-In the general case this can be done an interactive rebase, and the last commit can be corrected with `git add ...; git commit --amend [--no-edit]`.
+In the general case this can be done with an interactive rebase, and the last commit can be corrected with `git add ...; git commit --amend [--no-edit]`.
 But if the last few commits are a mess that need squashing into one, run `git reset --soft HEAD~n` and prepare the final commit.

 ## Branches